elastic/logstash/docs/tutorials/getting-started-simple.md

     java -jar logstash-%VERSION%-flatjar.jar agent -f logstash-simple.conf

 After a few seconds, type something in the console where you started logstash.
-Maybe `test`.
+Maybe `hello`.
 You should get some output like so:

     {
       "message"    => "hello",